allegro/blog/_posts/2021-04-09-python-logging.md

 ---

-This post is also about small (yet useful) library that has been released in opensource: [LogExtraCtx]
+This post is about the reasons behind writing a small (yet practical) library that has been released as open-source:  [LogExtraCtx]

 ## Why did I write this library?